 MOZ has put together a mini study, showing examples and usage case studies that use parallax scrolling, and with some extra efforts, still achieve good results in terms of SEO.
 Check it out here.

-Parallax scrolling, much like any other design trend, is not bad in itself.
+Parallax scrolling, much like any other design trend (like scroll hijacking), is not bad in itself.
 However, the fact that it is being overused and misused is making it more harmful than beneficial.
 Please use it wisely!